anandamurtiidiscursos/anandamurtiidiscursos.github.io/_posts/2015-08-11-the-spiritual-heart.md

 {% capture images %}
 	/images/hunabku.jpg
 {% endcapture %}
 {% include gallery images=images caption="" cols=3 %}
-By examining the spiritual heart we can begin to understand the reasons for the limitations the egocentric “I” notion that distorts the pure reflection of Hunab Ku, or "Shiva" in Indian tantra, in the human mind.
+By examining the spiritual heart we can begin to understand the reasons for the limitations the egocentric “I” notion that distorts the pure reflection of Hunab Ku (or "Shiva" in Indian tantra) in the human mind.
 Within the Anahata Vortex exist the roots of our divided and fragmented modern consciousness but also the qualities of compassion, understanding and unity with the true
 “I” within.
 Pluma Blanca explained that all of the expressions of the so-called “vortexs” are balanced by the spiritual heart, what yogis call the Anahata Chakra.

 I prefer to use the term “vortex” instead of “chakra.”
 The traditional concept of the Anahata chakra is a lotus with 12 petals.
 Each